Reading time: 5 min.

 Dr. Michael May (FRCS)

-Recently, Pfizer filed for approval from the US Food and Drug Administration (FDA) and the European Medicines Agency (EMA) for its alopecia medication, ritlecitinib.
+In June 2023, Pfizer received approval from the US Food and Drug Administration (FDA) and the European Medicines Agency (EMA) for its alopecia medication, ritlecitinib (brand name Litfulo).
+The UK’s Medicines and Healthcare products Regulatory Agency (MHRA) followed suit, approving Litfulo in November 2023.

-Coincidentally, Pfizer’s alopecia drug also made the headlines in 2022 for an entirely different reason.
+But Pfizer’s alopecia drug also hit the headlines in 2022 for an entirely different reason.
 Pfizer sponsored the 2022 Oscars, leading conspiracy theorists to claim that the now-infamous Will Smith/Chris Rock incident was a staged publicity stunt to promote Pfizer’s alopecia medication.
 Rock’s joke, after all, made light of Jada Pinkett-Smith’s hair loss condition.

 However, this theory isn’t true [1].